 Welcome to Lyme Disease UK.

-If you’re family are often out enjoying the British countryside, you should be aware of the dangers of tick borne disease.
+If your family are often out enjoying the British countryside, you should be aware of the dangers of tick borne disease.
 Most notably, Lyme disease.

 Lyme disease is a bacterial infection spread by ticks.

 Ticks feed on the blood of birds and mammals such as mice and hedgehogs, who act as reservoirs for the bacteria that causes Lyme disease.
 Once a tick has contracted the bacteria it is then capable of passing it on to the next animal, or human, they bite.

 Ticks are most active from early spring to late autumn, but they are still a threat in the winter months.
 They can be found in areas with tall grasses and woodland but they have also been found in town parks and gardens.
 This is likely due to birds and pets, who unknowingly act as ‘transportation’.
 It is important to be vigilant with your children in areas where ticks may be questing.

 Protect your family from ticks and Lyme by following these steps:

 - Carry a tick removal tool and learn how to remove embedded ticks correctly;